jimmycallin/udeval/paper/paper.md

 Not much work has been done in cross-linguistic evaluation, and papers presenting evaluation scores on several languages simply use previously available metrics without analyzing their shortcomings in such a context.
 Before the work on UD was initiated, there have been several attempts at automatic normalization of dependency treebanks into a common format for a more robust evaluation [@zeman2012hamledt].
 In light of this work on cross-linguistically consistent annotation frameworks, @tsarfaty_evaluating_2011 take a separate approach with cross-framework evaluation, where they suggest an evaluation technique that is robust towards differing annotation criteria.

 Since UAS arguably has been more popular of the two attachment scores, finding performance results on subsets of labeled dependency relations is difficult.
 In cases of extensive error analysis it is possible to find sections devoted to this [@plank_domain_2011, chapter 6.6].
-There have also been work looking at specific constructions, e.g. unbounded dependency evaluation [@nivre_evaluation_2010], where they argue that some dependency relations are more critical for a parser to get right than others.
+There has also been work looking at specific constructions, e.g. unbounded dependency evaluation [@nivre_evaluation_2010], where they argue that some dependency relations are more critical for a parser to get right than others.

 @plank_dependency_2015 look closer at whether or not manual parsing evaluation correlate with standard dependency metrics, coming to the conclusion that none of today's established metrics are especially well correlated with human quality judgment.
 One of their main findings is that humans tend to consider content dependencies to be of more importance than function dependencies, which fits well with the assumptions made in this paper.